entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is -.

 > - The coding of *Yipetalichthys* is 1.
 The coding of *Quasipetalichthys haikouensis*, *Pauropetalichthys magnoculus*, *Ellopetalichthys scheii* should be revised from ? to 1.
-I not sure the coding of arthrodires which Zhu mentioned above, but I agree the Para-articular process of dermal neck joint is shared by petalichthyids and arthrodires.
+I am not sure the coding of arthrodires which Zhu mentioned above, but I agree the Para-articular process of dermal neck joint is shared by petalichthyids and arthrodires.
 See Figure 9 in Castiello et al (2020).

 560. Dermal shoulder girdle composition: (0) ventral and dorsal (scapular) components; (1) ventral components only.